50 Degrees Celsius Equals What In Fahrenheit

 Global Use of Temperature Scales

-The Celsius scale is used by most countries around the world for everyday temperature measurements.
-This includes countries in Europe, Asia, Africa, and South America.
+About the Ce —lsius scale is used by most countries around the world for everyday temperature measurements.
+Consider this: this includes countries in Europe, Asia, Africa, and South America.
 The United States, along with a few other territories, continues to use the Fahrenheit scale for weather reporting and everyday use.

 Digital Tools and Applications